randyshee/Numerical_Methods/README.md

 # Numerical Methods

-Practice for the course "Programming Numerical Methods in Python" on Udemy
+This is my practice files and notes for the course "Programming Numerical Methods in Python" on Udemy I wrote the codes for numerical methods from scratch and this would also demonstrate my ability to write clean codes, relavent doctests, and great documentations.

+Course website:
 https://www.udemy.com/course/programming-numerical-methods-in-python/